Internet Service Providers

 5. Asgard

 An Intel-based 2.2-GHz MacBook Pro called “Asgard” ran the show from mid-2007 to early 2010.
 Asgard has 4 GB of RAM and offers really impressive performance as long as I don’t load up a couple hundred fonts at once (which I’ve been known to do both wittingly and unwittingly).
-I continue to use Asgard as my main “in-the-field” Mac.
+I used Asgard as my main “in-the-field” Mac for several years.

 6. Big Iron

-An Intel 8-core 2.26-GHz Mac Pro, aptly named “Big Iron,” now powers things around here.
-Nine GB of RAM, 64-bit capable and blazingly fast on computationally intensive tasks.
+An Intel 8-core 2.26-GHz Mac Pro, aptly named “Big Iron,” now powered things for over a decade.
+Twenty GB of RAM, 64-bit capable and blazingly fast on computationally intensive tasks.
+Finally decommissioned in 2024.

 7. Harmony

-Harmony is a first generation wifi-only iPad with 32 GB of RAM.
-I frequently use it for blog or Facebook updates.
+Harmony was a first generation wifi-only iPad with 32 GB of RAM.
+I frequently used it for blog or Facebook updates.
+I soured on the iPad as a production device over the years, and the iPads have had since Harmony have been used almost entirely for consumption—a task at which they excel.

 8. Gungnir

 Most early pictures in the Photo Gallery were taken with a Canon S300 PowerShot digital camera which, in its day, totally rocked.
 Later shots come from a Canon S500 PowerShot digital camera which rocks even harder.
-Newer shots come from a Panasonic Lumix with a 12x optical zoom and I dare say you’ll know those photos when you see them.
-It’s not the most portable camera in the world, but I can now get images I could only dream of before.
+Newer shots come from a Panasonic Lumix with a 12x optical zoom.
+These cameras, including the Lumix, were all replaced by iPhones over the years.
+The Lumix was better than a number of them because of that 12x optical zoom, but the best camera is the one you have with you and the iPhone is always with me.

 Production Equipment—Software